wigahluk/telescopejs/README.md

 Putting all together means to take the stream of evolutions and scan through it providing an initial state value as a seed (this value may come from a database or simply be a default state).
 And this is what a _telescope_ is: a convenient wrapper for a stream of evolutions so we can convert them into a stream of values.

 The second part of this story is about how we can interact with these _telescopes_ and how we can create new ones from existing ones.
 That is, how can we create a world that _telescopes_ can inhabit?

-## Composition

-How to compose lenses and what does this means in terms of logic separation.

 ## Telescope and React